TheGoldenPatrik1/fandom-user-scripts/README.md

 # Fandom User Scripts

 In the past, I was a volunteer contributor on various [Fandom](https://www.fandom.com/) wikis.
 A lot of my work involved creating user scripts with [JS](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) to provide various editing, stylistic, and administration enhancements for Fandom websites.

 This repository serves as an archive of some of what I created.
 Each script is organized into its own folder within the `src` directory, and includes JS, CSS, and [Lua](https://www.lua.org/) files where applicable.

+It is worth noting that, given the collaborative nature of the [Fandom Developers Wiki](https://dev.fandom.com/wiki/Fandom_Developers_Wiki), I am not responsible for every line of code in every file.
+However, these are the scripts and modules that I am the primary author of.

+Also of note is the fact that this repository is an *archive*.
+As such, the code in this repository might be out-of-date with the latest version of the code on the Fandom Developers Wiki.

 ---